+Amerigroup

+Appeals Team

-Amerigroup Appeals Team P.O.
-Box 61599 Virginia Beach, VA 23466-1599
+P.O.
+Box 61599

+Virginia Beach, VA 23466-1599

-A provider must file a medical appeal within 120 calendar days of the date of the denial letter or EOP.
+A provider must file a medical appeal within 120 calendar days of the date of the denial letter or EOP (the earlier date if both apply).
 The appeal must include an explanation of what is being appealed and why.
 Appropriate supporting documentation must be attached to the appeal request.